hestiaAI/hestialabs-experiences/README.md

 $ npm install
 ```

+5. Clone [hestialabs-bubble-server](https://github.com/hestiaAI/hestialabs-bubble-server), and install it as described in its README.md.

-5. to run experiences, open two console terminals, one in `hestialabs-experiences` and the other in `hestialabs`, and run `npm run dev` in both.
-A tab should open in your browser and allow you to run the experiences.
+6. to run experiences run `npm run dev`.
+This runs the three repos A tab should open in your browser and allow you to run the experiences.
+To run it without the bubble server and access our production server instead, run `API_URL=https://bubbles.hestiabls.org npm run dev`.

 ## Instances